kiboschool/wdf-chicken-peanut-stew/README.md

 ## Testing

 To check that your solution meets the criteria, run `npm run test` in the console.
+(If you haven't already, you'll need to run `npm install` to install the packages required for testing).

 If your solution has all the required elements it should say something like: